 More about Santa Maria da Feira and Porto

-Santa Maria da Feira is located just south of Porto (33km), capital of the north.
+Santa Maria da Feira is located just south of Porto (33km), the capital of the north.

 The Santa Maria da Feira Castle dates back to the 11th century and is the prominent landmark of this small city.

-It’s on a hilltop looking down on the city, and is a grand example of the defense monuments built in the Middle Ages.
+It’s on a hilltop looking down on the city and is an excellent example of the defence monuments built in the Middle Ages.

-The nearby coastal city of Porto is not to be missed.
+The nearby coastal city of Porto is worth a visit.

-Located on the Iberian Peninsula, its the second largest city in Portugal.
+Located on the Iberian Peninsula, Porto is the second-largest city in Portugal.

-Its medieval part of town, Ribeira, is UNESCO listed and full of interesting alleys to explore.
+Its medieval part of town, Ribeira, is UNESCO listed and full of exciting alleys to explore.